 The Graduate Application must be completed online.
 Questions about the application process should be directed to the Graduate School at 330-972-7663.
 All additional application materials, including official transcripts, letters of recommendation, CCRN Certification and supplemental materials are to be mailed to:

 Akron, Ohio 44325-2101

 All application materials must be received by the August 1.
 Once accepted into the School of Nursing Graduate Program, candidates may begin taking core classes and will be eligible to interview for the nurse anesthesia program in October.
 Students admitted into the nurse anesthesia program will begin anesthesia course work in June of the following year.

-The curriculum follows a predominantly integrated didactic format.
-The majority of the first year focuses on didactic work with approximately 20 hours/week in clinical experiences.
-The curriculum consists of 20 credits of core graduate nursing course work and 40 credits of graduate anesthesia course work.
-During the last 15 months of the program, students are in the clinical setting four days per week with one day of didactic content.
+The synchronous online curriculum follows a predominantly integrated didactic format.
+The majority of the first year focuses on didactic work with approximately 16 hours/week in clinical experiences.
+The curriculum consists of 14 core credits, 37 graduate DNP nursing courses and 42 credits of graduate anesthesia course work.

 The curriculum affords the student the opportunity to gain experience in all types and techniques of anesthesia care including regional anesthesia administration and invasive line placement.
 Students function as a member of a multi-disciplinary health care team to provide anesthesia nursing care to a variety of patient populations.
 The curriculum includes the following courses: